What Is Comparative Theology? A Catholic Perspective on Interfaith Dialogue

 You might ask: Why does any of this matter?
 If you are confident in your own tradition, why spend time studying others?

-The answer begins with humility.
-The infinite God transcends every human formulation.
-No single tradition captures the fullness of Christian truth.
-The greatest theologians in every tradition have recognized this.
+The answer begins with humility—but a specifically Catholic humility.
+The Catholic Church teaches that the fullness of the means of salvation subsists in her (Lumen Gentium 8, CCC 824).
+This is not a claim the comparative theologian needs to abandon.
+But it is also true that the infinite God transcends every human formulation, and that the greatest theologians have recognized this.
 Augustine, Aquinas, Gregory of Nyssa, John of Damascus—all understood that when speaking of God, human language breaks down.
 All understood that we speak of the divine always through analogy and negation, never directly.

-Comparative theology matters because it reminds us that the depth of Christian tradition exceeds what any single branch can contain.
-It reminds us that our own errors and blind spots are often most visible when viewed from the outside, from the perspective of those who have developed different emphases.
-It reminds us that we think more clearly when we are challenged to defend our positions against serious objections from those who genuinely understand our claims and respectfully disagree.
+Comparative theology matters because it sharpens Catholic self-understanding.
+Our own blind spots are often most visible when viewed from the outside, from the perspective of those who have developed different emphases.
+We think more clearly when we are challenged to articulate our positions against serious objections from those who genuinely understand our claims and respectfully disagree.

 I came to comparative theology during my study at Yale, particularly in a course on theologies of religious pluralism.
-I was reading Catherine Cornille’s Meaning and Method in Comparative Theology, and I was struck by her insistence that comparative theology is not a kind of window shopping among traditions, selecting what appeals to you while remaining uncommitted.
+I was reading Catherine Cornille’s Meaning and Method in Comparative Theology (Wiley Blackwell, 2020), and I was struck by her insistence that comparative theology is not a kind of window shopping among traditions, selecting what appeals to you while remaining uncommitted.
 Rather, it is rooted in genuine faith commitment—a willingness to let your own tradition be interrogated and deepened by the other.

 This is what attracted me to the project.
 I was a convert to Catholicism, and I had been raised evangelical.
 My faith was rooted in both traditions, or rather, it was rooted in an encounter with Christ that the language of evangelicalism had first made available to me and that Catholicism had enabled me to deepen.
 Comparative theology gave me a method for allowing those two traditions to continue to speak to one another in my own theological reflection.